Rouxbe/engineering_blog/posts/Swift-Optionals-Are-Monads-Too.md

 # Wrapping Up

 Hopefully by now you can see how useful functors, applicative functors, and monads can really be.
-Apple making Optionals work as functors and monads really make writing intentful code a cinch.
+Apple's decision to make Optionals work as functors and monads really allows writing confident code a cinch.
 And just to keep your brain thinking about this crazy topic, Swift's Array type is also a functor and a monad!